Tullibigeal: Economy

 The main industries are sheep and cattle farming and grain cropping, collectively employing 62% of the Tullibigeal workforce.
 Median income was A$409 per week, significantly below the national average of $466.

 Grain transport from Tullibigeal is provided via direct access to the rail line between Lake Cargelligo and Temora, with large grain silos located along the tracks near the town.

 Notable people

 The town and surrounding district have produced several notable sportspeople including Barry Glasgow who played for Western Suburbs and North Sydney in the NSW Rugby League competition in the 1960s and 1970s.

 Singer Shannon Noll grew up on a farm near Tullibigeal and went to school at the local Central school.
-Avon “Garry” Garrard was the local policeman from 1953 to 1956 and later rose within the NSW Police Force to be Officer in Charge of Chatswood and then Hornsby but he is best known for getting the police out of their cars and back on the beat in touch with their local communities.